 Brokers who provide active portfolio management are only as valuable as the returns they can achieve.
 Many brokers will charge 1% of your portfolio value each year.
 This may not sound like a lot of money, but you should think of that 1% as directly subtracting from your annual returns.
-If, in addition to this scalable fee, your broker charges you $10 or $20 per trade (though it can be even more), you will have to see very large returns in order to outperform unmanaged investment options available through companies like Betterment.
+If, in addition to this scalable fee, your broker charges you $10 or $20 per trade (though it can be even more), you will have to see very large returns in order to outperform unmanaged investment options available through a Betterment portfolio, for example.
 Because index funds with no active management often present 8-10% annual returns, a broker/manager would have to pull off returns of around 15% in order to be more valuable than a mindless index fund.
 Some brokers are that good; others aren’t.

 How Can You Save on Brokerage?

 So the question is, how does one save on brokerage services?
 There are several methods.

 - Don’t Use a Broker.
 Though this will limit the stocks you can by and the convenience with which you can buy them, you can go it alone and still see great returns.
 Many companies have Direct Stock Purchase Plans, which can give you cheap access to stock from a single company.
 Downside?
 This takes a long time and could still give you fees unless you agree to buy a certain amount of stock from the company each month, in which case you’d probably have too much of one company’s stock!
 DRIP programs and Single Share buying strategies have merits but are not good options for most people.